 Set Your Thermostat – Schedule your thermostat to decrease in temperature while you are away at work during the day.
 After all, do you really need to keep the house warm when no one is in it?
 For every degree you lower it, it can save you 1-3% on your energy bill!
 You can even have it lower at night while you are asleep, but be sure to pile on the blankets!
 People that lower their thermostat 10 degrees during these times see a 10-15% decrease in their heating expenses.

 Inspect Your Roof – When it comes to winterizing your home, it is important to keep your roof well maintained.
 Your roof should be inspected every two years.
-Make sure that it does not have any shingles that are loose, bucked, curled, or missing.
-Also look for moss and other growth that needs to be removed.
-If your roof is warped, has dark spots, or damaged flashing, it’s time to get it repaired before winter hits.
+Make sure that it does not have any loose, buckled, curled, or missing shingles.
+Also, look for moss and other growth that needs to be removed.
+If your roof is warped, has dark spots, or has damaged flashing, it’s time to repair it before winter hits.
 Attic leaks can be detrimental to the health of your home and let a lot of cold air in during the winter.

 Maintain Your HVAC – Another important part of winterization is maintaining your HVAC.
 Get a professional to check your HVAC before winter hits.
 Your air filters should be checked every month.
 If they are dirty, clean them out so that they do not restrict airflow and increase your energy bill.

-Choose The Right Contractor – If you are in need of winterization services in the Virginia Beach, Hampton Roads, Norfolk, and Chesapeake Area, call AMC911.
+Choose The Right Contractor – If you are in need of winterization services in the Virginia Beach, Hampton Roads, Norfolk, and Chesapeake areas, call Atlas Master Companies.
 We offer gutter replacement and repair, home waterproofing, free foundation inspections, spray foam insulation, and more!
 Let us help you prepare your home for winter and keep it safe, warm, and dry for years to come.